GRE vs GMAT – Which is easier?

-It tests your ability to analyze a situation and come to a conclusion.
+It tests your skills to analyse a situation and come to a conclusion.
 A set of questions will be asked on a passage.
 You have to read the content of the passage carefully and choose the best answer to each question.

 - Critical Reasoning

 It tests your reasoning skills.
-You have to analyze the information on which the question is based and then select the right answer.
+You have to analyse the information on which the question is based and then select the right answer.

-A major difference between the two exams here is that while GRE tests your vocabulary, GMAT is more about grammar.
+A major difference between GRE and GMAT here is that while GRE tests your vocabulary, GMAT is more about grammar.

-In the Quantitative section, the course content (algebra, data interpretation, geometry, arithmetic, word problems) is same for both the exams.
+The course content (algebra, data interpretation, geometry, arithmetic, word problems) is the same for both exams in the Quantitative section.
 But, the question format is different for each of the exams.

-The Quantitative section questions for GRE are divided into 4 categories –
+The Quantitative section questions for GRE are divided into four categories –

 - Quantitative comparison questions